-Disney fans rejoice!
-Mickey Mouse is back for another winning Cath Kidston collection | Ideal Home
+Cath Kidston Disney collection marks Mickey Mouse's 90th anniversary

 The grey-polka design is given a delicate touch of Disney, with the heads of Mickey, Minnie, Daisy, Donald and Goofy replacing some of the spots!
 We think you’ll agree, subtle but fabulous all the same.

-This latest Disney x Cath Kidston collection is available exclusively in Cath Kidston stores and online from Thursday 17th November, while stocks last.
+This latest Disney x Cath Kidston collection is available exclusively in Cath Kidston stores and online –from Thursday 1st November.

-Previous ranges featuring 101 Dalmatians, Winnie The Pooh and Mickey and Minnie Mouse were instant hits, so make sure you look out on Thursday for this new collection before it’s a sell out.
+Previous ranges include Snow White, Alice in Wonderland, 101 Dalmatians, Winnie The Pooh and Mickey and Minnie Mouse.
+All Disney collaborations prove to be instant hits!

+Make sure you look out next Thursday for this new collection before it’s a sell out.